-Iron and vitamin C
+Iron and Vitamin C

-Turmeric and black pepper
+Turmeric and Black Pepper

-We love adding turmeric to dishes, both for it’s flavor and its nutritional benefits.
-Turmeric is high in the compound curcumin, which can be difficult, however one study found that combining curcumin with a small about of black pepper increased the absorption of turmeric.
+Adding turmeric to dishes is great for both its flavor and its nutritional benefits.
+Turmeric is high in the compound curcumin, which can be difficult for the body to absorb.
+However, one study found that combining curcumin with a small about of black pepper increased the absorption of turmeric.